 - Dissertation Requirement - 24 credit hours

-Ph.D. students must take written preliminary examinations in one of the following concentrations: 1) ethnicity and nationalism, 2) political communication, 3) judicial behavior, or 4) public management.
+Ph.D. in Political Science students must take written preliminary examinations in one of the following concentrations: 1) comparative politics / international relations, 2) political behavior, or 3) judicial politics.
 Before preliminary examinations can be scheduled, a student must have completed all coursework, have been in residence for at least one year, and have a grade point average of at least 3.5.
 A student may not take preliminary examinations if there are any incomplete grades on his or her record.
 The Director of Graduate Studies assigns two readers to write and grade each written subfield examination.
 When possible, at least one reader for each exam will be a member of the student’s advisory committee.
 The Director of Graduate Studies will appoint a third reader if the first and second readers are unable to agree on a result.

-Students must complete a dissertation within five years following their admission to candidacy for the Ph.D., or the students must retake preliminary examinations.
+Students must complete a dissertation within five years following their admission to candidacy for the Ph.D. in Political Science, or the students must retake preliminary examinations.
 Students select five faculty members to serve on their dissertation committee.
 One faculty member may be from another department.
 The candidate’s dissertation prospectus must be approved by the dissertation committee and filed with the Director of Graduate Studies.

 The student works closely with the Chairperson of the dissertation committee throughout the process.
 The final draft of the dissertation is presented to committee members after the Chairperson of the dissertation committee determines that it is complete and acceptable form at least two-weeks prior to the oral dissertation defense.
 The success of a final oral defense of the dissertation will complete the requirements for the doctoral degree.
 The defense must be open to the public.